 Choosing the perfect backpack for your RTW trip or multi-month adventure is probably the most important thing you have to consider.
 It’s going to essentially be your home for the next few months, and you’re going to have to carry it, pack it, and unpack it a lot.
-You need it to be perfect!
+You need to find the best travel backpack and make sure it’s perfect for you!

 St Christopher’s has conducted research amongst some expert travellers to come up with a fab guide to choosing the right backpack – along with this awesome video (below) and an infographic which you’ll find at the end of this post.
 I’ve also put together a few of my own top tips for you below, so keep reading to find out what to look for in the perfect backpack for travel.